 Biology graduate students complete their doctoral studies at MIT with many career options before them.
 This section includes information on what careers Biology alumni have chosen after receiving their degrees, along with employment resources and Postdoctoral Fellowships that are available.
 There is also a link to a Career Seminar Series which is held in January of each year.

 The majority of graduates of the Biology Department’s program go on to a postdoctoral position in an academic setting.
 Other areas that students have gone on to include: medical school, teaching, science publishing, investment banking, patent law, and venture capital.

-The Department of Biology lists current job opportunities here.
-Another helpful resource is MIT's Human Resources Employment Opportunities page.
+In addition to the resources listed above, the Department of Biology lists current job opportunities here.
+Another helpful resource is MIT's Human Resources Careers at MIT page.
 MIT's Career Development Center offers job listings, workshops and career counseling to students and alumni.
 Additional resources include the Human Resources pages at the Whitehead Institute and the job postings at Community of Science.